1991–92 Georgetown Hoyas men's basketball team: Season recap

-Georgetown's starting lineup of senior center and team co-captain Alonzo Mourning, sophomore forward Robert Churchwell, senior forward Brian Kelly, sophomore point guard Joey Brown, and freshman guard Irvin Church was so talented that observers picked the Hoyas as a co-favorite to win the 1991-92 Big East regular-season title.
+Georgetown's starting lineup of senior center and team co-captain Alonzo Mourning, sophomore forward Robert Churchwell, senior forward Brian Kelly, sophomore point guard Joey Brown, and freshman guard Irvin Church was so acclaimed that observers picked the Hoyas as a co-favorite to win the 1991-92 Big East regular-season title.
 With Dikembe Mutombo having graduated in May 1991, Mourning was now Georgetown's sole "big man," and he led the team, starting and scoring in double figures in all 32 games and collecting rebounds in double figures in 22 games.
 He led the team in scoring in 27 games and in rebounding in 26.

 In the first game of the year, Mourning had his second career triple double with 32 points, 14 rebounds, and 10 blocked shots against Hawaii Loa in the Hawaii Loa Classic.
 Over the next two weeks, he fell just short of two more triple doubles, with 21 points, 22 rebounds, and nine blocked shots against Delaware State and 25 points, 14 rebounds, and five blocked shots in only 27 minutes of play against the University of the District of Columbia.
 He fell just short of a triple double again in the first Big East game of the year, with 24 points, 15 rebounds, and eight blocked shots against Villanova at the Capital Centre on January 4, 1992.
 He followed that up with 28 points and 12 rebounds against Providence and 23 points and 11 rebounds against Seton Hall.
 In the 16 Big East games Georgetown played during the regular season, Mourning averaged 20.7 points and 10.9 rebounds a game, and his expertise in shooting free throws was an important part of the Hoyas' offense.
 His career-high 38-point performance in a double-overtime loss at Boston College included scoring on a school-record 18 free throws as he shot 69.2% from the free throw line in 26 attempts.
 Three days later, in a rematch in which the Hoyas upset Villanova, he again almost had a triple double against the Wildcats, scoring 26 points, grabbing 11 rebounds, and blocking seven shots as well as shooting 14-for-15 (93.3%) from the free-throw line.